 Looking to the Capital of California

 When looking for a solid trading partner, it helps if the partner is floundering and you're not necessarily targeting their prime assets.
-Sacramento clearly has nice pieces in Inside Skinny on how the Kings could be a viable trading partner, I definitely agree with the thought process.
+Sacramento clearly has nice pieces in Tyreke Evans and DeMarcus Cousins but the Mavericks could be looking at two or more different pieces in Sacramento's camp.
+Jeff "Skin" Wade gave the Inside Skinny on how the Kings could be a viable trading partner, I definitely agree with the thought process.
 The Kings have two solid pieces and despite that, they still remain cellar-dwelling residents of the Western Conference.
 They have cap space and additional pieces of value but they clearly don't make the team improve.
-Why not just continue to mount assets and cap space, management would love a reduced payroll and additional assets to work with.and but the Mavericks could be looking at two or more different pieces in Sacramento's camp.
-Jeff "Skin" Wade gave the
+Why not just continue to mount assets and cap space, management would love a reduced payroll and additional assets to work with.

-Theare essentially the one-stop shop to help address multiple concerns about the Mavericks roster, though it does seem a little excessive on the assets being giving up.
-In the first scenario, going for and : multiple picks, cash considerations, exceptions and Ajinca are involved.
+The Sacramento Kings are essentially the one-stop shop to help address multiple concerns about the Mavericks roster, though it does seem a little excessive on the assets being giving up.
+In the first scenario, going for Omri Casspi and Carl Landry: multiple picks, cash considerations, exceptions and Ajinca are involved.
 To an extent, the picks leave me uneasy for acquiring Landry who could easily leave at the end of the season.